 2022 Kerrytown BookFest

 The 2022 Kerrytown BookFest will take place on September 18, 2022 from 10:00am to 5:00pm in the Morris J. Lawrence Building at Washtenaw Community College.

 Confirmed speakers and activities for the 2022 Kerrytown BookFest include:

-Acclaimed romance writer Beverly Jenkins will discuss her work with us.
-Her newest novel, To Catch a Raven (part of the Women Who Dare series) will be available at the festival.
-Jenkins received the Romance Writers of America Nora Roberts Lifetime Achievement Award, as well as the 2016 Romantic Times Reviewers’ Choice Award for historical romance.
+Acclaimed romance writer Beverly Jenkins will discuss her work with novelist Aliza Mann.
+Jenkins' newest novel, To Catch a Raven (part of the Women Who Dare series) will be available at the festival.
+Beverly Jenkins received the Romance Writers of America Nora Roberts Lifetime Achievement Award, as well as the 2016 Romantic Times Reviewers’ Choice Award for historical romance.
 She has led the charge for multicultural romance since the publication of her novel, Nightsong, in 1994.
 Jenkins has received accolades for her work from The Wall Street Journal, People Magazine, and NPR.
 Aliza Mann comes to us from Greater Detroit Romance Writers.
 Known for paranormal and contemporary romance, Mann's latest novel is Irresistible Intern.
 3:30pm in the theater

 Peter Markus: Author of four books published by Dzanc Books: Bob, or Man on Boat (2008); We Make Mud (2011); The Fish and the Not Fish (2014); and Inside My Pencil: Teaching Poetry in Detroit Public Schools (2017).
 His most recent book is When Our Fathers Return to Us as Birds, a book of poems published by Wayne State University Press (2021).